Get 80% off your plan for your first 3 months*

 How do I calculate sales tax for bundled products or services?

-If items in the bundle have different tax obligations (such as for exempt goods or services), make sure you are adding the state tax rate to the appropriate items.
-Some states let you apply a single rate while others require you to itemize each transaction's taxes – so check your state's regulations to make sure your business complies with them.
+If items in the bundle have different tax rules, you may need to apply the tax rate to each item separately.
+Some states let you apply a single rate to the whole bundle, while others require you to itemize.
+Check your state's regulations to make sure you handle bundled sales correctly.

 Get one month free